 The idea of business intelligence can be a little intimidating, especially for those without experience in data mining and analytical processing.
 However, the overarching concept is quite straightforward.

-In essence, business intelligence is an umbrella term that describes an analysis of critical business information driven by technological solutions.
+In essence, business intelligence is an umbrella term that describes an analysis of critical business information-driven by technological solutions.
 Using business intelligence, more colloquially known as BI, companies are able to highlight crucial information, explore progress versus goals, and identify strategies that can move a company forward.
-Combining aspects of financial analysis, data analytics, and computer programming, BI can provide necessary insight into what your business is doing right – and where it can be improving.
+Combining aspects of financial analysis, data analytics, and computer programming, BI can provide necessary insight into what your business is doing right – and where it can be improved.

 Why Does BI Matter?

 Business intelligence is a burgeoning area gaining traction across a multitude of industries.
 But what can it really do for you?